yy/dviz-course/w02-history-integrity-review/lab.md

 **Exercise: Use the top 5 voted movies found in the first part, try the following:

-- Create a table with the following columns: Movie Title, Year, Rating, Votes.
+- Create an HTML page.
+Add a table with the following columns: Movie Title, Year, Rating, Votes.
+Fill in with the 5 movies' information.
 Create a link with each movie title to its IMDB page.

 - Add a title for the table.
 Can you change its font and set it to bold?